-Medical Standards/Advisory Criteria/Guitelines
+Medical Standards/Advisory Criteria/Guidelines

-Standards or Federal Motor Carrier Safety Regulations (MCSRs) are legal requirements for interstate commercial vehicles, drivers, and motor carriers.
+Standards or Federal Motor Carrier Safety Regulations (FMCSRs) are legal requirements for interstate commercial vehicles, drivers, and motor carriers.

-FMCSA provides medical guidelines or adviso.
-Crite is to assist in the evaluation of medical fitness to operate a commercial bus or truck.
-These gridelines are based on expert review and considered best practice.
-The examiner may or movin it choose to use these recommended guidelines.
-When the certification decision does not conform a the recommendations, the reason(s) for not following the medical guidelines should be included in the documentation.
+FMCSA provides medical guidelines or advisory criteria to assist in the evaluation of medical fitness to operate a commercial bus or truck.
+These guidelines are based on expert review and considered best practice.
+The examiner may or may not choose to use these recommended guidelines.
+When the certification decision does not conform to the recommendations, the reason(s) for not following the medical guidelines should be included in the documentation.

-Medical Regulation: Summary Table
+Medical Regulations Summary Table